Laura Amy Flaunts Cleavage & Abs In Matching Sports Bra & Shorts

 In the caption, Laura shared that her set came from a brand called Ryderwear and tagged the retailer in the post.
 She also added a hashtag and tagged the company's other page, Ryderwear Women, in the picture.

-The new share has earned plenty of praise from her avid online supporters, as most of them dived into the comments section to shower her with gushing messages and compliments.
-Avid fans hit the “like” button over 5,200 times and left more than 150 comments on the tantalizing post.
+The new share has earned plenty of praise from her avid online supporters, as many of them dived into the comments section to shower her with gushing messages and compliments.
+Fans hit the like button over 5,200 times and left more than 150 comments on the tantalizing post.

 "It's the sneaky Balenciaga bag for me.
 Your bod is on-point!" one of her fans commented, adding a mix of emoji in the comment.